 Step 1: Categorise

 Think practicality first.
 Create a category list of vital item types.
 You can exclude underwear and socks.
 What kinds of items do you wear the most often?
 Dresses?
 Pants and t-shirts?
 Make a list of these types of items before you start sorting.
-Depending on the weather in your part of the world and your personal style, adding jeans, t-shirt, jacket, dress, skirt, heels, flats, joggers, jewellery and sunglasses to this list is a good start.
+Depending on the weather in your part of the world and your personal style, adding jeans, t-shirts, jackets, dresses, skirts, heels, flats, joggers, jewellery and sunglasses to this list is a good start.

 Step 2: Sort